-Amazon the internet giant announced Amazon Go a revolutionary technology in mobile application, the cashier less physical store, which will open next year in Seattle, Store offers customers to purchase goods by literally taking the item off the shelf and leaving the store.
-Amazon named the system as "just walk out".
-Where items are automatically charged to users Amazon account.
+Amazon the internet giant announced Amazon Go a revolutionary technology in mobile applications, the cashier-less physical store, which will open next year in Seattle, Store offers customers to purchase goods by literally taking the item off the shelf and leaving the store.
+Amazon named the system “just walk out technology”.
+Where items are automatically charged to users’ Amazon mobile app development account.
 If or when that trend trickles down to traditional retailers, it’ll cut the time of shopping in half.

 The store is in testing stage now and only available for few amazon employees.
 The underlining technology seems to be routed in terra firma, large no of cameras, microphones, computer vision, deep learning algorithms and massive servers used for cloud computing and power digital assistant Alexa.

 Amazon declined to talk about technology behind such brilliant concept but a patent filed by the company in 2014 and published within a year may disclose some process.

 According to patent statement, When customer enters in store they would be tagged, customer need to tag their amazon mobile application in their smartphones while walking in the store.
 Store surveillance system then identify each unique user and can track them as they shop through the store.
 Cameras pic up images when customer stops in front product shelves, when they picked up any item, whether the item is placed again in the shelf or in customers basket.
 When users hand is removed from inventory location, multiple images are captured of the users hand, then with deep learning algorithms it is determined whether item is purchased or placed back.
 The tech is similar to what’s used to allow self-driving cars to navigate the world.